-Bruce Hewett and Peter Jones were each paid a fixed non-executive director fee of \$20,000 per annum.
+Bruce Hewett was paid a fixed non-executive director fee of \$20,000 per annum.
 Jonathan Pilcher was paid a fixed non-executive director and audit committee chairman fee of \$40,000 per annum.
 The director fees are determined by the board.

 Richard Treagus is an executive director and receives a monthly executive director fee of \$15,000.
-Prior to 1 September, Richard was paid a monthly fee of \$10,000.
-Executive director fees totalled \$170,000 for the financial year.
-Shareholders approved a bonus, payable in BTC Shares at the Company's Annual General Meeting on 26 November 2019.
-The value of securities granted totaled \$102,679 and vested immediately.
+Executive director fees totalled \$180,000 for the financial year.
 A service contract with PharmaConnect Pty Ltd (an entity associated with Richard Treagus) may be terminated with one day's written notice.